ymarochok/Binary_Codes_Against_SCA/README.md

 This repositroy contains project which is scientific part of our bachlor`s work.

+## Current state of the project
+While network development went great and applying quantization technique and translating network to the convertable into hex file format too, taking measurements and simulating the attack not so well.
+Network is not triggers on special command sended by script, and not executing.
+In the result we have captured trace which looks just like noise, and cant somehow serve to extract hidden parameters of the network.

+**Plan to finish by the end of second semeter:**
+1. Capture clear traces with highly visible trigger activation.
+2. Carry the attack on quantized unprotected network.
+3. Implement protection technique on the network.

+4. Execute the attack on protected network and compare the results.

+Additionally would be great to investigate another approaches of designing protection technique (encoding values and lookup-table implementation) comparing the final results to chose the most effective technique.

 ## Project structure
 This project contains all related files to the project, some of which are only inter steps in achieving final goal.
 On January 2026 to the main three folder in this respository can be assigned linked to them stages of final solution development, which allows to look through all the proces in need of debugging, or researching more detailed specific steps.